yeehaa123/presentation-moonconf/slides.md

 <!---

-+ We programmers mostly talk about architecture in terms of the building blocks that we use, but rarely about the actual artifacts that we produce.
+Alan Kay famously said that: "Lisp isn’t a language, it’s a building material."
+To me, this is exemplary of the way developers conceive architecture.
+We understand architecture in terms of the building blocks that we use, such as:

-These building blocks can be:
 + Languages
 + Abstractions
 + Libraries and Frameworks
 + Patterns

+The actual artifacts that we produce - i.e. programs as programs - are actually rarely discussed.
 -->

 ---